-Synthetic Aperture Radar is an active remote sensing technology that utilizes microwave signals to acquire detailed and precise images of the Earth’s surface and unlike optical sensors that rely on sunlight, SAR operates independently of weather conditions and can capture data day or night.
+Synthetic Aperture Radar SAR is an active remote sensing technology that utilizes microwave signals to acquire detailed and precise images of the Earth’s surface and unlike optical sensors that rely on sunlight, SAR operates independently of weather conditions and can capture data day or night.
 The “synthetic aperture” refers to the creation of a virtual antenna aperture by moving a physical antenna along the flight path of an airborne or spaceborne platform.
 The radar transmits microwave pulses towards the Earth’s surface and the echoes from these pulses are recorded where the recorded signals are then processed to create high-resolution images offering a unique perspective that complements optical and other remote sensing data.
 SAR data, therefore, encompasses the information obtained from these radar signals and the subsequent processing steps that transform raw data into interpretable images.

 Applications of SAR Data in GIS